ne-bknn/doberbot/README.md

 Upd.: Currently do not know how to implement.
 3. More features should be engineered from texts
 4. Improve interface (ideal solution - web-app with interactive plots)

+## Iteration 2:
+1. Features are normalized
+2. t-SNE reduces dimensiality down to 3
+3. 3D-viewer based on Dash

+Current problems and todos:
+The results are still incomprehensible; moreover, they are non-reproducible.
+Some todos are from previous iteration:
+1. Filter out garbage features.
+2. Mine HTTP packets for more features.
+3. Web interface is much better than sns plots, still not very fun to use.
+Should work on usability.
+4. Maybe PCA instead of t-SNE?
+It is at least somehow interpretable and reproducible.